reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 </li>
 ```

 When a list is re-rendered, React takes each list item's key and searches the previous list's items for a matching key.
-If the current list has a key that didn't exist before, React creates a component.
-If the current list is missing a key that existed in the previous list, React destroys the previous component.
+If the current list has a key that didn't exist before, React creates a Component.
+If the current list is missing a key that existed in the previous list, React destroys the previous Component.
 If two keys match, the corresponding Component is moved.

-Keys tell React about the identity of each component, which allows React to maintain state between re-renders.
-If a component's key changes, the Component will be destroyed and re-created with a new state.
+Keys tell React about the identity of each Component, which allows React to maintain state between re-renders.
+If a Component's key changes, the Component will be destroyed and re-created with a new state.

 `key` is a special and reserved property in React.
 When an element is created, React extracts the `key` property and stores the key directly on the returned element.
 Even though `key` may look like it is passed as props, React automatically uses `key` to decide which Components to update.
 There's no way for a Component to ask what `key` its parent specified.